The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Methodology

 where $\bar P_i(t)$ is a payoff (e.g., an exponential moving average) and $\delta>0$ controls selection strength (~\cite{szabo2007evolutionary}; Eq.
 71).
 A small mutation $\varepsilon \sim \mathcal{N}(0,\sigma^2)$ may be added to each adopted component to maintain exploration.
 In this way, the high-payoff strategy and belief spread among the population.
 For LLM agents, social learning is not implemented via strategy copying; it is realized in-context through language about peer outcomes and the current situation.

 \paragraph{Group decision (propose $\to$ vote)} At the end of round $t$, each agent proposes a personal harvest cap $g_i^{\star}(t{+}1)=f_{G, i}\!\big(O_i(t)\big)$, yielding the proposal set $\mathcal{G}(t)=\{g_i^{\star}(t{+}1)\}_{i=1}^N$.
 When proposals are numeric along a single policy dimension, we update the group norm by the median-voter rule \citep{black1948rationale}: $G(t{+}1)=\operatorname{median}\!\big(\mathcal{G}(t)\big)$.
 In LLM implementations, we use two short prompts per agent per round: first to propose a brief natural language collective norm, then to vote over the distinct proposals.
 The winner is broadcast verbatim and conditions both effort selection and enforcement in round $t{+}1$; compliance is judged in language by the agents themselves rather than by comparing actions to a numeric threshold.
+By contrast, dialogue-based norm formation typically requires additional communication and reflection turns per round, increasing API overhead and limiting horizon and population size.